1. About.com

-When you think of designing web navigation, it's easy to forget that all a navigation menu is is a glorified list of links.
-Whether your navigation menu is a horizontal row across the top or a vertical row down the side, it's still just a list.
-And if you program your navigation using XHTML+CSS you can create a menu that is small to download (the XHTML) and easy to customize (the CSS).
+Whether your website's navigation menu is a horizontal row across the top or a vertical row down the side, it's just a list.
+When designing web navigation, a navigation menu is a group of links.
+When you program your navigation using XHTML+CSS, you can create a menu that is small to download (XHTML) and easy to customize (CSS).

-To start designing a list for navigation, you need to use a list.
-All I use is a standard unordered list that has been identified as the navigation:
+To design a list for navigation, you need to use a list.
+It may be a standard unordered list that has been identified as the navigation.
+For example:

 • Home